osmandapp/web/main/docs/user/personal/tracks.md

 The filter provides additional options for finding and filtering tracks that have special characteristics.

 - *Visible on Map*.
-With this option you can find tracks that are currently visible on the map when using the Osmand app.
-This is useful for quickly locating and displaying tracks when you are in a specific area.
+With this feature, you can find tracks that you have selected to be shown on the map.
 - *With Waypoints*.
-This filter will help you find tracks that contain waypoints - places that you have marked or labeled while recording a track.
-You can use this filter to easily find tracks with important points of interest, like vacation spots or notable events on your trip.
+This filter helps you find tracks that contain waypoints, places that were marked during track recording, for example.
+With this filter, you can easily find tracks with important waypoints, such as vacation spots or notable events on your trip.

-New search filters in the Tracks tab of the OsmAnd app will help you more accurately find and manage routes and tracks according to your needs.

-## Smart folder
+### Smart folder

 <InfoAndroidOnly/>